zevlee/footprint-otp/README.md

 # Footprint OTP

 **Warning!
-This project is a toy intended as a tool for me to learn about cryptography.
+This project is intended to be a tool for me to learn about cryptography.
 DO NOT USE IT IN PRODUCTION!**

 Footprint OTP is an encryption program that uses a simple stream cipher.
-It uses the Python [secrets](https://docs.python.org/3/library/secrets.html) module for key generation.

-Work is currently being done to implement a hardware random number generator for key generation in order to use truly random bytes.
+It performs a bitwise XOR of two user-selected files.
+When used with truly random bytes for the key, this would be considered to be [one-time pad](https://en.wikipedia.org/wiki/One-time_pad) encryption.

 ### Signing Key
 [Download my signing key here.](https://zevlee.me/sign.txt)